-In order to determine if natural resources have played (or continue to play) a critical role in armed conflict, assessments should seek to understand the key actors in the conflict and their linkages to natural resources (see Table 1).
+To determine if natural resources have played (or continue to play) a critical role in armed conflict, assessments should seek to understand the key actors in the conflict and their linkages to natural resources (see Table 1).
 Assessments should also identify:

-- Key financial and strategic benefits and drawbacks of the identified resources on all warring parties and civilian populations affected by the conflict. - The nature and extent of grievances over the identified natural resources (real and perceived), if any. - The location of implicated resources and overlap with territories under the control of armed forces and groups. - The role of sanctions in deterring illegal exploitation of natural resources. - The extent and type of resource depletion and environmental damage caused as a result of mismanagement of natural resources during the conflict. - Displacement of local populations and their potential loss of access to natural resources.
+- Key financial and strategic benefits and drawbacks of the identified resources on all warring parties and civilian populations affected by the conflict. - The nature and extent of grievances over the identified natural resources (real and perceived), if any. - The location of implicated resources and overlap with territories under the control of armed forces and groups. - The role of sanctions in deterring illegal exploitation of natural resources. - The extent and type of resource depletion and environmental damage caused by mismanagement of natural resources during the conflict. - Displacement of local populations and their potential loss of access to natural resources.

-- Cross-border activities regarding natural resources. - Linkages to organized criminal groups (see IDDRS 6.40 on DDR and Organized Crime). - Linkages to armed groups designated as terrorist organizations (see IDDRS 6.50 on DDR and Armed Groups Designated as Terrorist Organizations) - Analyses of different actors in the conflict and their relationship with natural resources.
+- Cross-border activities involving natural resources. - Linkages to organized criminal groups (see IDDRS 6.40 on DDR and Organized Crime). - Linkages to armed groups designated as terrorist organizations (see IDDRS 6.50 on DDR and Armed Groups Designated as Terrorist Organizations). - The various actors in the conflict and their relationship with natural resources.